isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 No, you will not be allowed to board the designated VTL flight, as your would have had travel history to a non-VTL (Air) and non-Category I country/region.

-With effect from <b>6 December 2021, 2359hrs</b>, travellers with EU DCCs issued in any European Union Member States or non-EU countries that have joined the EU DCC system may seek entry into Singapore under the VTL (Air).
+Travellers with EU DCCs issued in any European Union Member States or non-EU countries that have joined the EU DCC system may seek entry into Singapore under the VTL (Air).
 However, they must continue to fulfil all <a href="/vtl/conditions" target="_blank">VTL (Air) conditions</a>.

 #### 10. Do travellers need a return flight ticket to enter Singapore?